atoti/notebooks/notebooks/01-use-cases/finance/risk-management/operational-risk/credit-card-fraud-detection/atoti-pycaret/README.md

 # Installation

-For Windows environment, it is recommended to use Python 3.8 for the Poetry environment due to llvmlite and numpy requirements for PyCaret:
+If using Poetry in a Windows environment, it is recommended to use Python 3.8 due to llvmlite and numpy requirements for PyCaret:
 `poetry env use $(py -3.8 -c 'import sys; print(sys.executable)')`

 Set up the virtual environment for the project using the below command: